William Murphy (tennis): Player

 A native of Chicago, Illinois, Murphy and twin brother, Chet, played for the University of Chicago from 1937 to 1939.
 They led the school to three Big Ten Conference Tennis Championships.
 As a doubles team, they were undefeated in collegiate meets, including wins at the Big Ten Conference Doubles Championships in 1938 and 1939.
 They were the Finalist team at the 1939 NCAA Doubles Championship.

 In 1938, the Murphy brothers helped their undefeated team score the first clean sweep in the history of the Big Ten Conference Tennis Championships by winning all nine finals matches.
 The brothers won the doubles title over the Northwestern team, 5–7, 6–4, 7–5.
 John Shostrom won the No. 1 singles and the Murphy brothers won No. 2 and No. 3 singles.
 Bill beat Northwestern's Harry O'Neil, 6–0, 6–3.
 At the National level, the Murphy brothers were ranked as the #10 Doubles pair by the United States Lawn Tennis Association in 1938.

 In May 1939, the brothers led the university to its third straight Big Ten Conference Tennis Championship.
 The Associated Press wrote, "The University of Chicago, where the athletic habit of recent years has leaned toward defeat, now has a new complex well established – tennis championships."
 The Murphy brothers won their second consecutive Doubles Championship, and Chet won the No. 1 singles.
 Bill qualified to play for the No. 2 Singles title, but defaulted to save himself for the doubles competition.
 In June 1939, the brothers were runners up in the NCAA Doubles Championship to Bob Peacock and Doug Imhoff, of the University of California-Berkeley, and Chet was runner up in the NCAA Singles Championship to Frank Guernsey of Rice University.

 In July 1939, Murphy won the singles title at the Western Tennis Association tournament in Chicago.
 The Associated Press reported that he won his Championship "the hard way," defeating top-ranked Wilbur F. Coen, Jr., aka Junior Coen, of Kansas City in the semifinals, and then defeated #2 seeded Jack Tidball of Los Angeles, 6–8, 6–1, 6–1, 9–7 in the finals.
 The following week, he won the mixed doubles at the Longwood Cricket Club tennis tournament in Brookline, Massachusetts with Mary Arnold.

-In August 1939, at the Meadow Club Invitational Tournament in Southampton, New York, the brothers beat the team of Peacock and Imhoff, but lost a close doubles match against Wimbledon champions Bobby Riggs and Elwood Cooke.
+In August 1939, at the Meadow Club Invitation tournament in Southampton, New York, the brothers beat the team of Peacock and Imhoff, but lost a close doubles match against Wimbledon champions Bobby Riggs and Elwood Cooke.
 They won two of the first three sets but ultimately lost, 13–11, 3–6, 7–5, 4–6, 0–6.
 At Seabright, they beat Riggs and Bitsy Grant.